ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 LastError property

 Completion code of the last called method.
-To find the error description of a given error code, go to the online error codes codes page.
+To find the error description of a given error code, go to the online error codes page.

 Example: